Date: Thursday, April 8, 2021

 Distress caused by trauma is prevalent in our world of higher education.
 This workshop will help you understand how to work with individuals who are experiencing distress caused by trauma in their lives through the lens of Trauma Informed Care.
 You will learn techniques to minimize the damage, which occurs when individuals are distressed due to trauma in their lives.
 You will have the opportunity to share your experiences and knowledge on this subject with others and gather ideas to implement with staff and/or students.

-Jonathan White, Director of Design Consulting, Center for Inclusive Design and Environmental Access, Architecture
+Jonathan White, Director of Design Consulting, Center for Inclusive Design and Environmental Access, School of Architecture and Planning

 People are evolving; in abilities, in limitations, and in defining what “inclusive” means.
 Universal design holds the power to create a more inclusive campus for all, no matter physical, social, or religious attributes.
 Using our experience conducting assessments at university campuses, and our new innovative solutions for Universal Design (isUD) program developed and tested here at UB, attendees will learn about common campus design problems and learn how UB could use a new tool to design better, more inclusive spaces.

-Mary Ann Rogers, Assistant Dean for Diversity and Inclusion and Clinical Associate Professor, Management and Dorothy Siaw-Asamoah, Faculty Director of Global Programs and Clinical Assistant Professor, Management
+Mary Ann Rogers, Assistant Dean for Diversity and Inclusion and Clinical Associate Professor, School of Management; and Dorothy Siaw-Asamoah, Faculty Director of Global Programs and Clinical Assistant Professor, School of Management

 The School of Management envisions a world of transformational leaders who change society for the better.
 We shape School of Management students as up-and-coming citizens of the world, and help all who study here develop a global mindset.
 Our global programs initiative also offers a series of opportunities for students at our partner institutions abroad, empowering them to become more effective leaders in any team, organization or community.
 In addition, students and faculty may participate as volunteers or mentors, helping them to forge connections across continents and gain insights into other cultures.
 Other units may borrow ideas for setting up similar programs in their areas.